Zach Dean (ice hockey)

-Zach Dean (born January 4, 2003) is a Canadian junior ice hockey centre for the Gatineau Olympiques of the Quebec Major Junior Hockey League (QMJHL) as a prospect to the St. Louis Blues of the National Hockey League (NHL).
+Zachary Dean (born January 4, 2003) is a Canadian professional ice hockey centre for the Springfield Thunderbirds of the American Hockey League (AHL) as a prospect to the St. Louis Blues of the National Hockey League (NHL).
 He was drafted in the first round, 30th overall, by the Vegas Golden Knights in the 2021 NHL Entry Draft.

 Playing career

 Dean played minor ice hockey in Mount Pearl, Newfoundland and Labrador.
-On August 19, 2019, signed with the Gatineau Olympiques of the Quebec Major Junior Hockey League (QMJHL).
+On August 19, 2019, Dean signed with the Gatineau Olympiques of the Quebec Major Junior Hockey League (QMJHL).
 During the 2019–20 season he was named to the QMJHL All-Rookie Team.
 Dean was selected by the Vegas Golden Knights with the 30th overall pick in the 2021 NHL Entry Draft, and signed a three-year, entry-level contract on December 2, 2021.
 While playing with the Olympiques in the 2022–23 season, Dean was traded by the Golden Knights to the St. Louis Blues in exchange for Ivan Barbashev on February 26, 2023.

+During the 2022–23 season of the QMJHL, Dean was a finalist for the Guy Carbonneau Trophy as defensive forward of the year.